coala-info/coala-info.github.io/use-cases/rnaseq-analysis.md

 ## Extending the Workflow

-This use case can be extended to:
+This use case can be extended to, including but not limited to:
-- Analyze multiple GEO datasets for meta-analysis
+- Analyze multiple GEO datasets
-- Use different pathway collections (Hallmark, KEGG, Reactome, GO)
-- Apply different DEG methods (edgeR, limma-voom)
+- Apply different DEG methods
 - Generate heatmaps of top differentially expressed genes
+- Use different pathway collections
 - Perform over-representation analysis (ORA) in addition to GSEA
 - Export results in formats compatible with other visualization tools
+- Integrate RNA-Seq and ATAC-Seq

 All of these extensions can be implemented by adding additional CWL tools to the MCP server and querying them through natural language.